State Aid from the Indiana Commission for Higher Education

 Division of Student Financial Aid (SFA) – Formerly SSACI

 The SFA award eligibility period is limited to eight semesters within a maximum of eight years.
-A student must be full-time (12 semester hours) on the SFA census date (the end of the 25% refund period & end of the fourth week of the semester).
-If a student has dropped below full-time, SFA awards are cancelled in full and the student’s bursar account will reflect an amount due that is equal to the cancelled SFA award.
+A student must be enrolled at least full-time (12 semester hours) on the SFA census date (the end of the 25% refund period & end of the fourth week of the semester).
+If a student has dropped below full-time, SFA awards are cancelled and the student’s Bursar bill will reflect an amount due that is equal to the cancelled SFA award.

 New for Students Who Initially Enrolled at IUPUI as Freshmen Starting Fall 2012

 Students that initially enrolled at IUPUI during the Fall 2012 semester must meet a minimum grade point average (GPA) to maintain their eligibility for state grants.
 This requires our office to review your GPA before the start of each new academic year.
 This review will take place at the end of each spring semester once grades are final.

 Freshmen will be required to have a cumulative GPA of at least a 2.0, sophomores a cumulative GPA of at least a 2.25, and juniors and seniors a cumulative GPA of at least a 2.5.

 If you meet the GPA requirement for your grade level, then you will still be considered for state grants for the upcoming academic year.
 However, if your GPA is below the requirement, you will be granted one semester of probation to increase your GPA.
 You are only allowed one semester of probation during your entire academic career.

 O'Bannon Awards are need based and the amount of the award varies each year based on funding levels and the number of eligible students.
 The amount of an O'Bannon award is calculated based the Expected Family Contribution for independent students or Parent Contribution portion of the EFC for dependent students and the type of Indiana high school diploma earned by the student (Academic Honors.
 Core 40, or General).